 One of the key features of midcentury modern kitchen designs is smooth flowing lines and curves.
 These are prevalent in cabinets, colors, and even accessories used in the kitchen.

 What about the furniture?
-If you want to nail this design, you should extend these curves to the furniture too.
-You can shop for new furniture, or order new ones to be made that follow a line or curve pattern in your kitchen.
+If you want to nail this design, you should extend these curves to the furniture, too.
+You can shop for new furniture or order new ones made to follow a line or curve pattern in your kitchen.
 This will allow the furniture to blend in with the rest of the place, creating a homogenous design feel.

 So, where should you put these lines or curves?
-The arms, legs, and back of chairs, for instance, are perfect areas.
+For instance, the arms, legs, and back of chairs are perfect areas.
 However, you should be careful not to overdo things.
 Minimalism is a key aspect of this design.

 4. Mix Wood and Marble

-In the heart of midcentury modern kitchen designs is the authentic use of natural materials.
-And if you want to get an edgy looking kitchen, a mix of wood and marble is the way to go.
+The authentic use of natural materials is at the heart of midcentury modern kitchen designs.
+If you want an edgy-looking kitchen, a mix of wood and marble is the way to go.

-For instance, you can use Walnut veneer with a lacquer gloss finish on the kitchen cabinets, drawers, and other storage areas.
-The Walnut gives a natural feel to the space, with the gloss adding a modern touch to the entire design.
+For instance, you can use a Walnut veneer with a lacquer gloss finish on the kitchen cabinets, drawers, and other storage areas.
+The Walnut gives the space a natural feel, while the gloss adds a modern touch to the entire design.

 5. Try Flooring with Natural Stones

-Ideally, your choice of flooring should be either slate, terrazzo, bluestone, or travertine.
+Ideally, your flooring choice should be slate, terrazzo, bluestone, or travertine.
 These are among the original stones used for flooring these kitchens.
 And yes, they can be quite expensive.

 So, what other options can you explore?
 Cork and wood.
 These are still considered natural materials that can provide an authentic, midcentury, modern look to your kitchen.
 Plus, they’re more affordable compared to their stone counterparts.

-The key thing to note if you decide to use either cork or wood is that the grain should be subtle.
-Plus, the tone should be something medium.
+If you decide to use cork or wood, the key thing to note is that the grain should be subtle, and the tone should be medium.

-Before the midcentury modern European kitchen design lost its popularity a few years back, flat front cabinets were the in-thing.
-Then, most interior designers swung away in favor of decorated cabinets with trim panels, as the mid century modern design lost its fame.
+Before the midcentury modern European kitchen design lost popularity a few years back, flat-front cabinets were the in-thing.
+Then, most interior designers swung away in favor of decorated cabinets with trim panels as the design lost its fame.

 But now, the flock is coming back.
 Flat front cabinets are, according to midcentury modern kitchen design purists, the only style of cabinets that can work well with a midcentury modern kitchen design.

-You can even try some of the trending kitchen cabinet colors for 2020, including white, gray, blue, two-toned cabinets, and the more natural-looking option, wood stained cabinets.
+You can even try some trending kitchen cabinet colors, including white, gray, blue, two-toned cabinets, and wood-stained cabinets, which are the more natural-looking options.

 Aren’t laminates tacky and ugly?

 Well, that was the perception.
-Today, with improvements in manufacturing processes, laminates are back bigger, better, and more stylish.
-Plus, they’re the material you should be going for in case you have little love for stones, or you find granite and marble as too expensive.
+With improvements in manufacturing processes, laminates are back bigger, better, and more stylish.
+Plus, they’re the material you should be going for in case you have little love for stones or you find granite and marble too expensive.

 Laminates come in various colors that blend nicely with a midcentury modern European kitchen design.
 These include current, trendy kitchen colors such as sea green, black, and mixed wood tones.
 Plus, thanks to better manufacturing processes today, laminates are more durable than they initially were.